B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/Bit Hubs/Home Page.md

 **Check out the devlog section** for any updates on the games I'm currently working on.
 Many of them have **in-depth technical explanations** of how I went about building a particular feature as well as **resources to build something similar.**

-I'm currently working on #void-serpent so click on the tag to find info related to the game.
+I'm currently working on #void-serpent and #shards-of-bone so click on the tag to find info related to these games.

 # Want to help?

-The easiest way to help is to donate: <script type='text/javascript' src='https://storage.ko-fi.com/cdn/widget/Widget_2.js'></script><script type='text/javascript'>kofiwidget2.init('Support Me on Ko-fi', '#29abe0', 'R5R4UB7TL');kofiwidget2.draw();</script>
+The easiest way to help is to buy something, donate or get a membership to support **Bit Lab:** <script type='text/javascript' src='https://storage.ko-fi.com/cdn/widget/Widget_2.js'></script><script type='text/javascript'>kofiwidget2.init('Support Me on Ko-fi', '#29abe0', 'R5R4UB7TL');kofiwidget2.draw();</script>

 I (and anyone willing to join me on my torturous quest) will try to cover a range of topics in game development and adjacent fields.
 I would be more than **open to contributions from individuals from any part of the game dev community**, be it Gameplay Testers, QA folks, YouTube Dev Loggers, AAA Veterans or even a hobbyist who just likes to join game jams. **Everyone is welcome!**